wvdd007/CodeCoverageOnIntegrationTest/README.md

 #endif
 ```

-´StopApplication´ is the clean way to stop a .net core application.
+`StopApplication` is the clean way to stop a .net core application.

 Then all we need to do to stop the code coverage collection is call something like :